marxxxx/blog/content/about.md

 author = "Markus Strobl"
 +++

-# As pretty much everything at the moment, this site is under construction.
+# This section is under construction

+In the meanwhile you could [have a look at my CV](/files/cv_strobl-2020-10.pdf) if you like.